 - Wait for command: which waits for background processes

 - Variables can also be used as commands

 In this article, we have learned about different types of shells.
 But the list doesn’t end here, there are many other shells as well but we have covered the top shells that are being evolved to date.

 This is a guide to Types of Shells in Linux.
-Here we discuss Different Types of Shells in Linux in detail with images for better understanding.
+Here we discuss the basic concept with different types of Shells in Linux in detail with images for better understanding.
 You can also go through our other related articles to learn more-